cheliotk/unity_abm_framework/README.md

 ### Instantiating agents

-Once an agent class has been created, it should be added to a GameObject in the Unity Editor and converted into a prefab.
+Once an agent class has been created, it should be added to a GameObject in the Unity Editor and converted into a prefab, to act as an agent avatar.

 Agents should be added to the simulation via the controller.
-The following code defines a reference to the agent GameObject in the controller (the created agent prefab should be added to the `agentPrefab` reference manually from within the Unity Editor), and once the scene is started, adds 100 agents in the scene, and starts execution of the simulation.
+The following code defines a reference to the agent GameObject in the controller (the created agent prefab should be added to the `agentPrefab` reference field manually from within the Unity Editor), and once the scene is started, adds 100 agents in the scene, and starts execution of the simulation.

 ```
 using UnityEngine;